Except for ports, constraints scoping relies on the

 current_instance command, only the objects included in that level

 or below can be returned by the object query commands.

 The only exceptions are with timing clock objects and netlist ports:

 create_generated_clock.
 They are visible throughout the design regardless of the current instance setting.
 The

 get_clockscommand can query clocks that are not present in the current instance, or that propagate beyond the current instance.
-AMD does not recommend defining timing exceptions on clocks when creating scoped constraints unless they are fully contained in the current instance.
+Xilinx does not recommend defining timing exceptions on clocks when creating scoped constraints unless they are fully contained in the current instance.
 For a clock to be available for reference in an XDC, the clock must have already been defined.
 This might require changing the order of the XDC files in the project.

 - Top-level ports are returned by the